datamapper/dm-core/README.txt

 adding a text field to a table slows everything down drastically, across the board.

 Not so with the DataMapper.
-Text fields are treated like in-row associations by default, meaning they only load when you need them.
-If you want more control you can enable or disable this feature for any field (not just text-fields) by passing a @lazy@ option to your field mapping with a value of
+Text fields are lazily loaded, meaning they only load when you need them.
+If you want more control you can enable or disable this feature for any field (not just text-fields) by passing a
+@:lazy@ option to your field mapping with a value of <tt>true</tt> or
-<tt>true</tt> or <tt>false</tt>.
+<tt>false</tt>.

   class Animal
     include DataMapper::Resource

     property :name,  String
     property :notes, Text, :lazy => false end

-Plus, lazy-loading of text fields happens automatically and intelligently when working with associations.
+Plus, lazy-loading of Text fields happens automatically and intelligently when working with associations.
 The following only issues 2 queries to load up all of the notes fields on each animal:

   repository do
+    Animal.all.each { |animal| animal.notes.to_a }
+  end

+Did you notice the the <tt>#to_a</tt> call in the above example?
+That was necessary because even DataMapper collections are lazy.
+If you don't iterate over them, or in this case ask them to become Arrays, they won't execute until you need them.
+We needed to call <tt>#to_a</tt> to force the lazy load because without it, the above example would have only executed one query.
+This extra bit of laziness can come in very handy, for example:

   animals = Animal.all

+  unless note.blank?
-    animals.each do |pet|
+    animals.each do |animal|
-      pet.notes
+      animal.update(:note => note)
     end
   end

+In the above example, the Animals won't be retrieved until you actually need them.
+This comes in handy in cases where you initialize the collection before you know if you need it, like in a web app controller.

+== Collection Chaining

+DataMapper's lazy collections are also handy because you can get the same effect as named scopes, without any special syntax, eg:

+  class Animal
+    # ... setup ...

+    def self.mammals
+      all(:mammal => true)
+    end

+    def self.zoo(zoo)
+      all(:zoo => zoo)
+    end
+  end

+  zoo = Zoo.first(:name => 'Greater Vancouver Zoo')

+  Animal.mammals.zoo(zoo).to_a  # => executes one query

+In the above example, we ask the Animal model for all the mammals, and then all the animals in a specific zoo, and DataMapper will chain the collection queries together and execute a single query to retrieve the matching records.
+There's no special syntax, and no custom DSLs to learn, it's just plain ruby all the way down.

+You can even use this on association collections, eg:

+  zoo.animals.mammals.to_a  # => executes one query

 == Plays Well With Others

 In ActiveRecord, all your fields are mapped, whether you want them or not.
 This slows things down.
 In the DataMapper you define your mappings in your model.
-So instead of an _ALTER TABLE ADD field_ in your data-store, you simply add a <tt>property :name, :string</tt> to your model.
+So instead of an _ALTER TABLE ADD field_ in your data-store, you simply add a <tt>property :name, String</tt> to your model.
 DRY.
 No schema.rb.
 No migration files to conflict or die without reverting changes.
 Your model drives the data-store, not the other way around.